Al-Dawayima

 Al-Dawayima, Dawaymeh or Dawayma (الدوايمة) was a Palestinian town, located in the former Hebron Subdistrict of Mandatory Palestine, and in what is now the Lakhish region, some 15 kilometres south-east of Kiryat Gat.

 According to a 1945 census, the town's population was 3,710, and the village lands comprised a total land area of 60,585 dunums of which nearly half was cultivable.
 The population figures for this town also included the populations of nearby khirbets, or ancient villages.
 During the 1948 Palestine war, the al-Dawayima massacre occurred.
 According to Saleh Abd al-Jawad an estimated 80-200 civilian men, women and children were killed.
 According to John Bagot Glubb, a UN report said that 30 women and children were killed.

 In 1955, the ruins of the town were replaced by the Israeli moshav of Amatzia.

 History

 It has been occasionally identified with the Old Testament town of Bosqat, the home of Josiah's mother Jedidah (2 Kings, 22:1) though the association has not found widespread acceptance.

 Al-Dawayima's historical remains encompass a long period from the Bronze Age, through to the Persian and Hellenistic, down to the Ottoman period.
-Bulldozing what remains of the Palestinian village to prepare a new Israeli village has revealed an ancient olive press, a columbarium cave, a villa from the Second Temple era, and both mikvehs and cisterns.
+Bulldozing what remains of the Palestinian village to prepare a new Israeli village has revealed an ancient olive press, a columbarium cave, a villa from the Second Temple era, and both mikvehs (Jewish ritual baths) and cisterns.
+Among the finds was an underground hiding complex used during the Bar Kokhba Revolt, where archaeologists discovered graffiti including a Hebrew abecedarium (an alphabet sequence).
+Given its location deep within the subterranean system, the inscription may have served not merely as a writing exercise but as an apotropaic (protective) magical device, offering a possible glimpse into Jewish magical practices of the period.

 The "core clan" of Al-Dawayima were the Ahdibs, who traced their origin to the Muslim conquest and settlement of Palestine in the seventh century.